-This topic applies to all Orion Platform products except for the following products:
+This SolarWinds Platform topic applies only to the following products:

 An alert is an automated notification that a network event has occurred, such as a server becoming unresponsive.
 The network event that triggers an alert is determined by conditions you set up when you configure your alert.
 You can schedule alerts to monitor your network during a specific time period, and create alerts that notify different people based on how long the alert has been triggered.

-The types of events for which you can create alerts vary, depending on the Orion Platform products you have installed.
+The types of events for which you can create alerts vary, depending on the SolarWinds Platform products you have installed.
 For example, you can create an alert to notify you if a node in a specific location goes down or if the network response time is too slow when you have NPM.
 If you have installed SAM, you can receive alerts about application response times or when your Exchange mailbox database is almost full.

 You can also view our SolarWinds Alert Lab for community-based alert information.